cbadami/rfp-health-and-wellnes/rfp-health-and-wellness.md

 ## Statement of Purpose

-We wish to use the popularity of mobile technology to increase student awareness and interest in health and wellness.
-We are looking for an application that uses mobile devices to encourage users to provide health-related data through fun group challenges and sharing of results.
+We wish to use the popularity of mobile technology to provide a health promotional service assisting others in tracking their health and wellness progress.
+We are looking for an application that uses mobile devices to encourage users to provide health-related data through fun group health and wellness challenges, while also being able to share results.

 ## Vision